MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/java.md

 # Quickstart: Suggest search strings with Bing Autosuggest REST API and Java

 Follow this quickstart to learn how to make calls to Bing Autosuggest API and read the JSON response.
-This simple Java application sends a partial search query to the API, and returns suggestions for searches.
+This simple Java application sends a partial search query to the API and returns suggestions for searches.
 While this application is written in Java, the API is a RESTful Web service compatible with most programming languages.
-The source code for this sample is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingAutosuggestv7.java)
+The source code for this sample is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingAutosuggestv7.java).

 ## Prerequisites